5.9.3 Debtors' Delinquent Accounts

 2. Work closely with Insolvency to protect the government’s interests; and

-3. Take only the actions and obtain only the information specified by Insolvency.
-Should additional pertinent information develop during the course of the investigation, advise the controlling Insolvency office promptly to determine an appropriate plan of action.
+3. Take only the actions and obtain only the information specified by SCI.
+Should additional pertinent information develop during the course of the investigation, advise the controlling SCI office promptly to determine an appropriate plan of action.

 2. Exempt or Abandoned Property Investigations.
 FI may initiate asset investigations requiring Field Collection actions relating to exempt property, if a previously-filed Notice of Federal Tax Lien is valid.
 FI may also initiate asset investigations requiring Field Collection actions relating to abandoned property due to the IRS's statutory lien.
 Coordination with FI is necessary when legal questions and issues arise.
 (See IRM 5.9.17.5, Exempt, Abandoned or Excluded Property (EAEP).)